Highway-Kebabbery/Job-Scraper/README.md

 Initial test results:
-* Instructions at end of _setup.sh were too crowded.
-Added newlines and exclamation points to help them stand out.
+* ~~Instructions at end of _setup.sh were too crowded.
+Added newlines and exclamation points to help them stand out.~~
 * _schedule_scrape_jobs.sh wasn't given execute permission.
 I have a new line `chmod +x _schedule_scrape_jobs.sh` added to hopefully alleviate this.
 Check for it on next run.
 * scrape_jobs.py was not given execute permission, either... weird.
     * It probably only takes one argument.
 Test what I have.
-* The job was scheduled successfully.
+* The job was scheduled successfully after manually granting execute permission.
-* Had to add shebang to top of scrape_jobs.py
+* ~~Had to add shebang to top of scrape_jobs.py~~

+Second try
+* Permissions still failed for both scripts.
+* Running python script says module bs4 not found for import?
+    * Ran _setup.sh again... same result.
+ModuleNotFoundError: No module named 'bs4'